kubernetes/website/content/zh/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 If you don't specify a runtime, kubeadm automatically tries to detect an installed container runtime by scanning through a list of well known Unix domain sockets.
-The following table lists container runtimes and their associated socket paths:
+The following table lists container runtimes that kubeadm looks for, and their associated socket paths:

 | Runtime    | Domain Socket                   |
 |------------|---------------------------------|